Docs / Creating Themes

 label = "Header Navigation"

-Core types such as post and contact_message should not be redeclared by themes. product is only an example custom content type; GoPress does not require a theme to provide products, services, or showcases.
+Core types such as post, page, and contact_message should not be redeclared by themes. product is only an example custom content type; GoPress does not require a theme to provide products, services, or showcases.

 For frontend multilingual labels, add content_type.<name> entries to the theme locale files.
 BaseTheme uses those keys for content type badges on taxonomy archives and falls back to label when a locale key is missing: